 Oh boy.
 We’re already off to a fantastic start here.
 And I mean that in the most unironic way possible.

 Let’s Start a Riot is Blood on the Dance Floor’s debut album, originally released on April 16th, 2008.
 It is the first, and only album released by the group to feature the original lineup consisting of Jesus David “Dahvie Vanity” Torres on lead vocals, Christopher Mongillo on screaming vocals and guitar and Rebecca Fugate on backing vocals and keyboard.
-Shortly after the release of this album, Mongillo and Fugate both left the band due to being unable to tour, with Fugate supposedly dying in a car accident shortly after, which I’ll get into a bit later on.
+Shortly after the release of this album, Mongillo and Fugate both left the band due to being unable to tour, with rumours also circulating that Fugate died in a car accident shortly afterwards.
+This turned out to be bullshit, but that’s a whole other story for another time that we’ll maybe talk about one day.

 As far as Blood on the Dance Floor releases go, this one is by far the most iconic and well known outside of the bands fanbase.
 For the longest time, it was the lowest rated album of all time on RateYourMusic, surpassing even the likes of BrokeNCYDE’s I’m Not a Fan But the Kids Like It and Crazy Frog’s Crazy Hits, and to this day it is still widely considered to be one of the worst records ever released.